Avigdor Miller: Early life

-Avigdor Miller was born Victor Miller in Baltimore, Maryland.
+Miller was born Victor Miller in Baltimore, Maryland.
 He was a kohen.
+His father's name was Yisroel, and his mother's name was Hoda Riva Miller.

 Although he attended public school, only Yiddish was spoken at home.
-After school, he went to learn in an afternoon Talmud Torah.
+After school, he attended an afternoon Talmud Torah.
 When he finished his regular classes at the Talmud Torah, the school arranged for him to learn privately with Avrohom Eliyahu Axelrod, a Lubavitcher Hasid.
 The Talmud Torah was unable to pay Axelrod, but he continued to teach Miller anyway.
-Miller would never forget that Axelrod continued to teach him without being paid, and spoke about him with appreciation.
+Miller would never forget that Axelrod taught him without being paid, and spoke about him with appreciation.

 At age 14, Miller went to New York City to attend Yeshivas Rabbenu Yitzchok Elchonon, at the time the only American high school offering high-level Jewish learning.
 After this, he enrolled in Yeshiva College.
 He graduated from both Yeshiva College and Rabbi Isaac Elchanan Theological Seminary (RIETS), attaining a B.A. and rabbinical ordination, respectively.

-While a student at Yeshiva College, Miller joined a chavurah (study group) together with a few other young men to study Mussar from the sefer Mesillas Yesharim.
-The organizer of the chavurah, which met clandestinely in Miller's dormitory room, was Yaakov Yosef Herman, a builder of Orthodox Judaism in New York City of the early 20th century.
+While a student at Yeshiva College, Miller joined a chaburah (study group) together with a few other young men to study Mussar from the sefer Mesillas Yesharim.
+The organizer of the chaburah, which met in Miller's dormitory room, was Yaakov Yosef Herman, a builder of Orthodox Judaism in New York City of the early 20th century.
 Some of the men in this group, which included Nosson Meir Wachtfogel, Yehuda Davis, and Mordechai Gifter, would go on to become notable Haredi rabbis in their own right.
 Herman encouraged Miller to travel to Europe to learn Torah in the yeshivas there.
 Miller met Isaac Sher, the son-in-law of Nosson Tzvi Finkel, who was in New York collecting funds for the Slabodka yeshiva at the time.
 Sher did not raise much money, since this was during the Great Depression.
 But Sher would later declare this to be his most successful trip to America, since he was able to recruit and bring such a bright student to Slabodka.

 In 1932, at the age of 24, Miller arrived in Europe to study at the Slabodka yeshiva in Slabodke, Lithuania, where he was greeted personally by Avraham Grodzinski, the mashgiach ruchani (spiritual supervisor).
 While there, he studied under Sher.
 As a student in Slabodka, Miller was so diligent in his studies that he wore out his shirtsleeves over the lectern he was using.
 He was compelled to wear a coat during the summer, in order to conceal the multitude of overlapping patches that were his trousers.
 Rabbi Shulman of Slabodka, a son-in-law of Sher, introduced Miller to Ettel Lessin, daughter of Yaakov Moshe HaCohen Lessin of Slabodka (later mashgiach in RIETS).
 They were married in 1935.